Normalization (Statistics)

 Normalization rescales data to a standard range or distribution — such as [0,1] or zero mean and unit variance — to make different variables comparable.

-Why is Normalization (Statistics) important?
+What is the Normalization (Statistics) formula?

 Next Steps